-- (1) Subject to the Constitution and this Act, the commission may determine the manner and the period during which campaigns shall take place and shall publish that information in the Gazette and forward a copy to each returning officer. - [subsection (1) amended by section 2 of Act 14 of 2015] - (2) Every candidate may hold individual public campaign meetings in any part of Uganda in accordance with any existing law. - (3) For the avoidance of doubt, a candidate's agent may carry on campaign meetings on behalf of the candidate and otherwise carry on any campaign which the candidate is allowed to do under this Act.
+(1) Subject to the Constitution and this Act, the commission may determine the manner and the period during which campaigns shall take place and shall publish that information in the Gazette and forward a copy to each returning officer.

+[subsection (1) amended by section 2 of Act 14 of 2015]

+(1a) Notwithstanding subsection (1), a candidate or his or her agent shall hold a campaign rally between seven o'clock in the forenoon and six o'clock in the afternoon.